An introduction to the categorical p-adic Langlands program: Moduli stacks of global Langlands parameters and the cohomology of Shimura varieties

-\begin{rem} The tangent complex of $f$ (i.e.\ the relative tangent complex of $\cX^{\odd}_{G,F,S}$ over $\prod_{v\in S} \cX_{G,F_v}$) at a point is computed (up to a shift) by the cone of the restriction morphism from global-to-local Galois cohomology; namely we have a distinguished triangle so that the relative tangent complex $\mathbf{t}_f$ is a Selmer-type complex of the sort considered in \cite[App.\ B]{MR3762000}, which can possibly admit a non-zero $H^3$ term, which in turn, by global duality, is dual to another Galois $H^0$, namely $H^0\bigl(\Gal_{F,S}, \widehat{\mathfrak g}(1)\bigr)$.
-(A similar analysis, in the more traditional language of lifting rings, is made in~ \cite[\S4]{MR2459302}.
-Indeed, this local analysis of $f$ is a more geometric version of the traditional method of presenting a global deformation ring or lifting ring over a tensor product of local lifting rings.
-Such presentations are important in modularity lifting theorems (and in their applications to potential modularity); an example in our earlier presentation is the morphism~\ref{eqn: restriction morphism with q added}).
+\begin{rem} The tangent complex of $f$ (i.e.\ the relative tangent complex of $\cX^{\odd}_{G,F,S}$ over $\prod_{v\in S} \cX_{G,F_v}$) at a point is computed (up to a shift) by the cone of the restriction morphism from global-to-local Galois cohomology; namely we have a distinguished triangle so that the relative tangent complex $\mathbf{t}_f$ is a Selmer-type complex of the sort considered in \cite[App.\ B]{MR3762000}, which can possibly admit a non-zero $H^3$ term.
+This~$H^3$ term is in turn (by global duality) dual to another Galois $H^0$, namely $H^0\bigl(\Gal_{F,S}, \widehat{\mathfrak g}(1)\bigr)$.
+(This local analysis of $f$ is a more geometric version of the traditional method of presenting a global deformation ring or lifting ring over a tensor product of local lifting rings.
+A similar analysis, in the more traditional language of lifting rings, is made in~ \cite[\S4]{MR2459302}.
+Such presentations are important in modularity lifting theorems (and in their applications to potential modularity); an example in our earlier presentation is the morphism~\ref{eqn: restriction morphism with q added}.)

 The condition of $f$ being relatively quasi-smooth at $\rhobar$ is an interesting one.
 For example, if $G = \GL_d$, so that $\widehat{\mathfrak g} = \End(\rhobar)$, then $H^0\bigl(\Gal_{F,S}, \widehat{\mathfrak g}(1)\bigr) = \End_{\Gal_{F,S}}\bigl(\rhobar, \rhobar(1)\bigr),$ and so we are considering whether or not $\rhobar$ admits a non-trivial $\Gal_{F,S}$-equivariant map to its Tate twist~$\rhobar(1)$.
 If $F = \Q$ and $G = \GL_2$, then (recalling $p > 2$) this is impossible unless either $\rhobar^{\mathrm{ss}}$ is a twist of the direct sum $1 \oplus \chibar$ (where $\chibar$ is the mod $p$ cyclotomic character) or $p = 3$ and $\rhobar$ is induced from $\Gal_{\Q(\sqrt{-3})}$.
 These are precisely the cases excluded by the local-to-global principle for liftings of~$\rhobar$ of Diamond--Taylor \cite[Thm.\ 1]{MR1272977}, and is known that such a local-to-global principle fails in this case.
 In the case that $\rhobar$ is induced from $\Gal_{\Q(\sqrt{-3})}$, this goes back to work of Carayol and Serre, and an explicit example is given in~\cite[\S6.4]{Allen2019}.
 In the reducible case the question of the possible levels has been investigated by Ribet and Yoo, see in particular~\cite{MR3917209}.
 (See also \cite{MR3542487} for analogous results in the case $p=2$.)